ashrafulhossain1/github-team-contribution-guide/README.md

 #  **GitHub Contribution as a Team Member**

 ##  Step 1: **Fork the Repository** (Team Leader)
-The team manager **forks** the repository to create a copy for collaboration.
+The team leader **forks** the repository to create a copy for collaboration.

 ---